geekiam/website/content/nuxt/how-to-create-custom-pages-in-nuxt.md

 ![Hello World Nuxt](/uploads/hello-world-nuxt.png "Nuxt Hello World!")

 That's great, we've created our first page using nuxt and we can view it.
 The problem is it doesn't look like much and  it does absolutely nothing.
 However, Nuxt on the other hand has done quite a bit for us in the background.

-We can now
+Let's carry out some modification to the page, to see exactly what Nuxt has done with the page in the background.